-If you’re a telemarketer looking for software that will scrub a list with the most updated Do Not Call information, take a look at the Dolphin Dialer which provides both a dialing service and scrubs phone lists.
+If you’re a telemarketer looking for software that will scrub a list with the most updated Do Not Call information, take a look at the Dolphin Dialer which provides both a dialing service and scrubs national do not call phone lists.

 After a phone is registered, telemarketers must cease calling it within 31 days.
 Telemarketers and other sellers are required to update their call lists according to the Do-Not-Call Registry every 31 days.
 Other rules that telemarketers must follow include: